ydunsscotus/ydunsscotus/README.md

 ## Hi there 👋
+About
+I'm a Game Developer with a growing interest in Technical Art, Level Design, and Visual Design.
+I'm passionate about creating engaging game levels and stunning visuals that captivate players.
+Besides that, I'm also diving into 3D modeling, texturing, and animation.
+As I continue to learn and develop my skills, I strive to bring creative visions to life and craft immersive gaming experiences.
 <!--
 **ydunsscotus/ydunsscotus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.